 The Best Publicly Available Educational Data Set Prize is given annually to the data set which has most led to progress in the scientific field and the community of practice.
 The prize-winning data set is selected by a committee of leaders in the field, selected by the Board of Directors of the International Educational Data Mining Society.
 Current committee members are ineligible to receive the award, but former committee members are eligible to receive the award.

-Award winners receive a prize of $2,000 and free registration to attend and present an award talk at the International Conference on Educational Data Mining.
+Award winners receive a prize of $2,000 and free registration to attend and potentially present an award talk at the International Conference on Educational Data Mining.

 The award is made possible through the generous support of Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt.